 In July 2020 the Breuckmann Group acquired PIAD.

-In the course of this takeover, the company refocused on its core competence (permanent mold casting) and operates the entire production from the founding location in Solingen.
+In the course of this takeover, the company refocused on its core competence (permanent mould casting) and operates the entire production from the main location in Heiligenhaus.

 Im Juli 2020 dann erfolgte die Übernahme durch die Breuckmann Gruppe.